 Winter Olympics 2026: Samba in Stelvio snow, penis injections and British glory

-The Milan and Cortina Games will serve as a blueprint for future editions for how to host a Games without losing its essential snow-bound setting.
+They will serve as a blueprint for future editions or how to host a Games without losing its essential snow-bound setting.

 The sight of Brazil’s Lucas Pinheiro Braathen celebrating his country’s first Winter Olympic gold medal by dancing a samba on the Stelvio snow was all it took to emphasise the success of the far-flung Milan and Cortina Games.